The summer term

 Using our maths scheme, Maths No Problem, for the second year now, our children are thriving from the pace of the lesson, as well as using different equipment to help assist their learning.
 The scheme is a real hands-on approach to maths, with children using practical equipment to represent, replicate and solve problems.
 With a variety of different stages to the lessons, the children are able to develop a wide range of skills, including the ability to achieve a greater understanding of maths.

-Our English lessons in our autumn term are based around rich and engaging texts covering a wide range of genres.
+English lessons are based around rich and engaging texts covering a wide range of genres.
 Through the study of such genres, the children will gain an invaluable collection of skills to embed within their own writing.
 This foundation, alongside regular grammar, spelling and handwriting lessons, is the perfect combination to further enhance English skills and knowledge.

 Reading lessons are based upon the chosen book linked to writing lessons.
 Children are taught vital skills each day in order to gain a broader understanding of the text.
 Skills include inference, retrieval, vocabulary etc. Alongside this, we follow Accelerated Reader, which is focused upon the individual child.
 Each child in Year 5 will receive a reading book which will be matched to their ability.
 From this, the children will gain a deeper understanding of the texts.